Anima Mundi Demands

 How will coronavirus change the world?”

 Hillman suggests further that attention to the things of the world evokes the idea of notitia, “a primary activity of the soul.”
 Notitia, he says, refers to “that capacity to form true notions of things from attentive noticing.”
-In other words, when we tend, with our senses, to the universe in which we are embedded—look at, listen to, smell and feel—we both perceive our environment as it is and, in the process, nurture an empathetic connection between us and “it.”
-That is, through a re-attunement to the world, we at once perceive and engender something outside of ourselves: a relation to the “soul” of nature, as that matrix which sustains us.
-Here Hillman gestures at a conscious re-balancing of the ecosystem within which human beings co-exist with the rest of creation; a re-balancing that may already be happening involuntarily, as I write this, on a planetary scale.
+In other words, when we tend, with our senses, to the universe in which we are embedded—look at, listen to, smell, and feel—we both perceive our environment as it is and, in the process, nurture an empathetic connection between us and “it.”
+That is, through a re-attunement to the world, we at once perceive and engender something outside of ourselves, a relation to the “soul” of nature as that matrix that sustains us.
+Here, Hillman gestures at a conscious rebalancing of the ecosystem within which human beings co-exist with the rest of creation, a rebalancing that may already be happening involuntarily, as I write this, on a planetary scale.

 Baba Nam Kevalam.
-I begin with my family—my husband and my son, our old dog and our three backyard chickens.
-Moving outward I focus on my community, its neighborhoods, lakes and green spaces, downtown bustle and university teeming with youth, the rolling hills and small farms that frame the city.
-Larger, still, I re-member those places I have lived and visited which are dear to me: the whimsical disarray, colorful music and vibrant decay of New Orleans, the friends and family gathered there; the noise, pulse and hustle of New York; the breathtaking cityscape and exotic vegetation of San Francisco and the Bay Area, my place of birth.
-Further, still, I imagine the wild spaces—woods and mountains I have hiked—and the animals I have met, at a distance: the hawk or fox or deer.
+I begin with my family—my husband and my son, our old dog, and our three backyard chickens.
+Moving outward, I focus on my community, its neighborhoods, lakes and green spaces, downtown bustle and university teeming with youth, and the rolling hills and small farms that frame the city.
+Larger, still, I remember those places I have lived and visited that are dear to me: the whimsical disarray, colorful music, and vibrant decay of New Orleans, the friends, and family gathered there; the noise, pulse, and hustle of New York; the breathtaking cityscape and exotic vegetation of San Francisco and the Bay Area, my place of birth.
+Further, still, I imagine the wild spaces—woods and mountains I have hiked—and the animals I have met at a distance: the hawk or fox or deer.
 The howl of the wind, the cold of the snow, the salty spray of the ocean’s surf, the heat of summer sun.
 Baba Nam Kevalam.
 Always there on the edge of my awareness, there to be noticed, breathed in, and beloved.